 Like links, buttons are tappable dots that can be placed anywhere on the page.
 Unlike links, however, buttons work alone and can be customized to perform a wide range of actions.
 They can open a score or bookmark, send MIDI commands, start or stop the metronome or change its tempo, control audio track playback, play a pitch, display a text note, and more.
 Each type of action is color-coded and can be customized for easy recognition.

-Although you set up your button's action when you create it, you can still edit it after you've created it: just tap and hold your finger on the button until the editing interface appears.
+Although you set up your button's action when you create it, you can edit it at any time: just tap and hold your finger on a button until the editing interface appears.